ggagnon76/token-independence/README.md

 ## How to use this module

-When at least one token from a valid actor is placed into a scene, a button will appear in the actor's UI bar.
+When the module detects conditions defining when it can be used, a button will appear in the actor's UI bar.
 ![](<img/Options Menu Button.webp>)

-Clicking on this button will create a dialog with up to three buttons.
+Clicking on this button will create a dialog with two buttons.
 ![](<img/Options Menu.webp>)

 In order for the *Embed Actor(s)* option button to appear, three conditions must be met: